Garroura/Writeups/Hardware /CircuitVerse.md

 ![image](https://github.com/Garroura/Writeups/assets/164345052/b24ecc63-e798-4c32-b518-6aba03902a27)

-The second hint , is in the description , as it says it's a simple binary conversion , and it's between black and white ( which is the same name of the circuit ) .
-I was trying to hint players for the coulors "Grey" .
+The second hint , is in the description , as it says it's a simple binary conversion , and it's between black and white ( which is the same name as the circuit ) .
+I was hinting to players about the colors "Grey".

 This circuit does a conversion from normal binary to Gray binary.